 It is tempting to think of Ashtottari as a replacement for Vimshottari, but classical practice treats it more like a second timing lens.
 A skilled astrologer often computes both calendars and then asks which one is speaking more clearly for the chart in front of them.

-The Classical Activation Rule: Moon-Rahu Condition
+The Classical Activation Rule: Rahu-Lagna-Lord Condition

 The single most cited rule about Ashtottari Dasha is the condition under which it becomes applicable.
 Different texts phrase the condition slightly differently, but the central idea is consistent.
 Ashtottari is activated when Rahu's relationship to the Lagna lord meets a specific geometric requirement at birth.